 I’ve been to Istanbul three times – two of them for a 1 Day Stopover only, so I know how to get the most out of one day.
-I’m not a big fan of guided city tours because there is no time to take proper photos.
+I’m not a big fan of guided city tours because there is usually no time to take the shots you want.
 If you’ve run into this problem as well you’ll find some useful information here.
 If you can, try to spend more time in this fascinating metropole though.

-Sultanahmet, the Old City of Istanbul, is where the top attractions of Istanbul are located and where you should spend your day if you only have a limited amount of time to spend.
+Sultanahmet, the Old City of Istanbul, is where the top attractions of Istanbul are located and where you should spend your day if you only have a limited amount of time.
 This part of the city is what used to be called Constantinople – Istanbul as we know it today was built around it.
-Let’s jump into our One Day in Istanbul itinerary!
+Let’s jump into our One Day Itinerary and discover the best photography spots in Istanbul!

 #1 Hagia Sophia (Aya Sofya)